|Home » Recycle Ink Cartridges|

-Castle Ink Cartridges is pleased to announce a partnership with Recycle For Life, a recycling program for empty ink cartridges and laser toner.
+Ink cartridge recycling is now available as part of regular recycling in most municipalities.
+If it's not available in your area, consider using Recycle For Life, a recycling program for empty ink cartridges and laser toner.
 If you have empty cartridges, you can send them to Recycle For Life in exchange for cash, or a donation to the charity of your choice.
 Visit the Recycle For Life Site to learn more.

 Recycle For Life manages all aspects of the collection and payment process, so please reach out to them directly with any questions.
 The process is simple: once you have located your printer cartridges on their list, fill in the number of cartridges you are returning and calculate the amount due.
 Be sure to fill in your contact information and preferred method of payment.

 Recycling your printer ink cartridges makes sense - it's good for the environment because it reduces the amount of plastic put into landfills.
 And it's good for your wallet by giving you cash back for your empty cartridges.
 Learn more about recycling inkjet cartridges.

 How to Recycle Empty Ink Cartridges